nectariferous/likhon-3.5/gguf-model/README.md

-# 🧠 Self-host on Localhost | Run Likhon 3.5 on GPU (Good for use work without any data / wifi connections)
+# 🧠 Self-host on Localhost | Run Likhon 3.5 on GPU

+# ☢️ Good for use work without any data / wifi connections

 <div align="center">